Sometimes I feel like my picky eaters are sent here by God to test my resolve for gentle parenting.

 - Lay out ingredients so everyone can put together their own meal.

-- Set some ground rules (No cheese-only dinners.
-You must have 3 different ingredients on your plate.
-You don’t have to eat it, you just need to choose to have it on your plate)
+- Set some ground rules.
+Some of mine are: 1.
+No cheese-only dinners.
+2. You must have 3 different ingredients on your plate.
+3. You don’t have to eat it, you just need to choose to have it on your plate.

-- This may mean I finish up the cooking portion of the meal.
+- Some make-your-own-meal bars may mean I finish up the cooking portion of the meal.
 For instance, they choose their toppings on individual pizzas or quesadillas, and I finish them in the oven.

 Overall these build-it-yourself meals cause a lot less stress for everyone.
-The picky eater feels like they have control over their plate.
+Picky eaters feels like they have control over their plate.
 I feel like I have control over my sanity.

 Secret Number 2: Playing ‘Restaurant’